Portfolio

 1. Welcome Page: a brief-self introduction and overview of portfolio contents

-2. Biography: a summary of individual Spanish learning experience at Bates, off-campus and in the community, and a self-assessment in the 5 skill areas: listening, reading, writing, spoken production and spoken interaction.
+2. Biography: a summary of the individual Spanish learning experience at Bates, off-campus and in the community, and a self-assessment in the 5 skill areas: listening, reading, writing, spoken production, and spoken interaction.

-3. Dossier: a presentation of evidence of Spanish communication skills in the following three areas (must provide at least one item for each): presentational (speaking and writing), interpretative (reading, listening and viewing) and interpersonal; items in this section may include, but are not limited to the following: class papers, photographs, creative writing, blogs, and videos.
+3. Dossier: a presentation of evidence of Spanish communication skills in the following three areas (must provide at least one item for each): presentational (speaking and writing), interpretative (reading, listening, and viewing), and interpersonal (cross-cultural comprehension); items in this section should include the three final papers or other summative projects written/created for each of the three 300-level courses taken to fulfill the Hispanic Studies major requirement.

-4. Reflection: a personal statement that includes self-assessment of strengths and weakness in Spanish, insights into cultural products, practices and perspectives of Hispanic cultures, and reflections upon various learning experiences; the statement must be grammatically correct, well-organized, and demonstrate capacity to synthesize experience as a Spanish major.
+4. Reflection: a personal statement that includes self-assessment of strengths and weaknesses in Spanish, insights into cultural products, practices, and perspectives of Hispanic cultures, and reflections upon various learning experiences; the statement must be grammatically correct, well-organized, and demonstrate the capacity to synthesize experience as a Spanish major.

-Finished portfolios are due by the eighth week of your final semester at Bates.
-In order to fully assessment of your communication skills and evaluate your portfolio overall, you will be invited by the department faculty to make an oral presentation highlighting the content of your project sometime during the last two weeks of your last semester.
+Finished portfolios are due by the eighth week of the semester in which you are enrolled in the thesis/portfolio.
+In order to fully assess your communication skills and evaluate your portfolio overall, the department faculty will invite you to make an oral presentation highlighting the content of your project sometime during the last two weeks of the semester in which you are enrolled in thesis/portfolio.

 The portfolio will be read and evaluated by the entire faculty in terms of the following criteria: